cs2113-f24/cs2113-f24.github.io/j-units/J6-IO-and-Networking.md

 www2old.gwu.edu has address 161.253.128.45
 ```

-Interesting, you can see that `www.cs.gwu.edu` is an analias for another domain `www2old.gwu.edu`, which in turn has a stable IP address `161.253.128.45`.
+Interesting, you can see that `www.cs.gwu.edu` is an alias for another domain `www2old.gwu.edu`, which in turn has a stable IP address `161.253.128.45`.

 <font color="red"><b>PAUSE: Let's work on Q5 in the worksheet together now (two minutes)</b></font>